Palais Garnier: Chandelier

 On 20 May 1896, one of the chandelier's counterweights broke free and burst through the ceiling into the auditorium, killing a concierge.
 This incident inspired one of the more famous scenes in Gaston Leroux's classic 1910 gothic novel The Phantom of the Opera.

 Originally the chandelier was raised up through the ceiling into the cupola over the auditorium for cleaning, but now it is lowered.
 The space in the cupola was used in the 1960s for opera rehearsals, and in the 1980s was remodelled into two floors of dance rehearsal space.
 The lower floor consists of the Salle Nureïev (Nureyev) and the Salle Balanchine, and the upper floor, the Salle Petipa.

 Organ

 The grand organ was built by Aristide Cavaillé-Coll for use during lyrical works.
-It has been out of service for several decades.
+It has been out of service for several decades and is in poor condition.
+In August 2026, Manufacture d'Orgues Bauer began removing the instrument into storage at the Opéra Bastille for future installation in another undisclosed location.

 Restaurant

 Garnier had originally planned to install a restaurant in the opera house; however, for budgetary reasons, it was not completed in the original design.

 On the third attempt to introduce it since 1875, a restaurant was opened on the eastern side of the building in 2011.
 L'Opéra Restaurant was designed by French architect Odile Decq.
 The chef was Christophe Aribert; in October 2015, Guillame Tison-Malthé became the new head chef.
 The restaurant, which has three different spaces and a large outside terrace, is accessible to the general public.